annamaria23/retrotransposon-atlas/Main_Figures/README.md

-# Data and scripts for the main figures
+# Data and scripts for the main figures of the manuscript

 This directory contains the scripts for creating and, where relevant,the data files for creating the figures in the manuscript, summarised in the table below.